Boom Shot: Recordings

-"Boom Shot" was first released on the 1958 gatefold, double LP released by Twentieth Century Fox entitled Original Film Sound Tracks by Glenn Miller and His Orchestra, TCF 100-2, which featured music from both the Orchestra Wives and Sun Valley Serenade movies.
+"Boom Shot" was first released on the 1958 gatefold, double LP released by Twentieth Century Fox entitled Original Film Sound Tracks by Glenn Miller and His Orchestra, TCF 100–2, which featured music from both the Orchestra Wives and Sun Valley Serenade movies.
 "Boom Shot" also appeared on the reissued albums Glenn Miller's Original Film Sound Tracks as Fox-3020, 3021, TFS-3020e, 3021e, in two volumes, which was reissued in 2009 by Hallmark.
 It is also on the 2000 Jasmine CD Glenn Miller On Film, Remember Glenn: Selections from the Sound Tracks of Sun Valley Serenade and Orchestra Wives, 20th Century, T-904, and the 2008 Acrobat Music CD On the Alamo.
 The song also appeared on the 1973 two disc set Remember Glenn on 20th Century Records.

 In May, 1959, "Boom Shot" was released as a 7" 45 A side single by the British Top Rank label with "You Say the Sweetest Things, Baby" by the Glenn Miller Six as JAR-114.
 The single was also released as a 78.
-A 45 disc jockey promotional single was also released in the U.S. on the 20th Fox label in December, 1958 as 45-122.
+A 45 disc jockey promotional single was also released in the U.S. on the 20th Fox label in December, 1958 as 45–122.

 "Boom Shot" features a trumpet solo by Johnny Best, which is edited out in the film, with Billy May on muted trumpet, Ernie Caceres on alto saxophone, and Glenn Miller on trombone.
+The instrumental is Score 735 in the Glenn Miller library of scores, in Folder 747.